SakizciAdam/idklang/README.md

 # Introduction

 idklang is compiled(transpiled to C++) custom programming language I made in a day.
-Since I had some spare time I decided to improve it. idklang's file extension is .idk although you can use anything you want.
+Since I had some spare time I decided to improve it. idklang's file extension is .idk.
+The syntax of a mix of JS, C++ and Python.

 ## Installation